Virgin and Child, Enthroned, The Master of Moulins, 1499 |

 The passage in Exodus (21:22-25), an ordinance of Moses, prescribes the appropriate punishment for causing an accidental miscarriage.
 The Hebrew text clearly states that a man who causes a miscarriage must pay a fine if the woman does not die, but if the woman dies, he must be put to death according to the more general law: “Whoever strikes another so that he dies, must be put to death” (Exodus 21:12).

-ABORTION ALWAYS A SERIOUS SIN
+A SERIOUS

 But an incorrect translation (intended or unintended) in the Septuagint version gives a totally different meaning to this Mosaic Law.
 The word “zurah” or “surah,” which means “form,” is erroneously used for the word “ason,” which means “harm.”9 Thus, the Septuagint version conveys the meaning of the fetus “not being further formed” rather than the woman “not being further harmed.”
 The penalty, therefore, was now understood to be a fine if the fetus was not formed, but death if the fetus was formed.
 Thus, through a mistranslation by Hebrew scholars who were conversant with Greek thought, the distinction between the “formed” and “unformed” or “pre-formed” fetus was given moral significance and Biblical authority.
 Hebrew thought had never divided man into body and soul.
 The notion that the fetus could be unformed was more compatible with contemporary Greek thought, which had already believed that human life begins at some stage in fetal development when “ensoulment” or “animation” takes place.
 Aristotle had identified this time of animation with observable movement and believed it differed according to sex: